AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-snowflake-audience-sourcing.md

 ## Overview {#overview}

 [!DNL Snowflake] is one of the supported options for sourcing first-party audience data into Collaboration.
-Other available methods include sourcing audiences from [Experience Platform](./onboard-audiences.md), connecting an [AWS S3 bucket](./configure-aws-s3-audience-sourcing.md), or uploading a [CSV file](./upload-csv-audience-sourcing.md).
+Other available methods include sourcing audiences from [Experience Platform](./onboard-audiences.md), connecting an [[!DNL AWS S3] bucket](./configure-aws-s3-audience-sourcing.md), or uploading a [CSV file](./upload-csv-audience-sourcing.md).

 Follow the steps below to connect your [!DNL Snowflake Secure Data Share] and source your audience data into Collaboration.
 Once the setup is complete, you can review, activate, and manage your sourced audiences for your collaboration projects.